 CGAP has concluded that the consumer consent model is broken.
 New approaches to data privacy and protection are needed.
 As emerging and developing economies transition toward digital economies, they urgently need to adopt realistic policies that shift more responsibility on providers to safeguard consumers and build trust in digital products.
-In doing so, they have a unique opportunity to build modern data protection and privacy regimes that are fit for the future.
+In doing so, they have a unique opportunity to construct modern data protection and privacy regimes that are fit for the future.
 Now is the time for a dialogue about how data can best serve the interests of poor people.

 Data generated by low-income consumers’ use of mobile phones and digital financial services can help expand financial inclusion, but its use can also result in the loss of privacy and other harm.
 These benefits and risks will be explored in this data protection blog series.